-- have had a confirmed anaphylactic reaction to a previous dose of any COVID-19 vaccine. - have had a confirmed anaphylactic reaction to any component of the vaccine or residual products from manufacture.
-Practitioners must check the marketing authorisation holder's SmPC for details of vaccine components. - are under 12 years of age. - have evidence of current deterioration of COVID-19 symptoms; deferral of vaccination may be considered to avoid incorrect attribution of any change in the person's underlying condition to the vaccine. - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation). - are bone marrow and peripheral blood stem cell donors who have commenced Granulocyte-colony stimulating factor (GCSF); the vaccination must be delayed at least until 72 hours after stem cell collection (both peripheral blood stem cell and bone marrow donation).
-This is precautionary advice to avoid vaccination when receiving GCSF and allow for post donation recovery period.

-developed myocarditis or pericarditis following a previous dose of COVID-19 vaccination.
+- have evidence of current deterioration of COVID-19 symptoms: deferral of vaccination may be considered to avoid incorrect attribution of any change in the person's underlying condition to the vaccine. - are suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation). - are bone marrow and peripheral blood stem cell donors who have commenced Granulocyte-colony stimulating factor (GCSF): the vaccination (first or second dose) must be delayed at least until 72 hours after stem cell collection (both peripheral blood stem cell and bone marrow donation).
+This is precautionary advice to avoid vaccination when receiving GCSF and allow for post-donation recovery period. - have developed myocarditis or pericarditis following a previous dose of COVID-19 vaccination. - are aged under six months of age.